 - For a nut free option, replace the peanut butter with tahini or sunflower seed butter.

-- Feel free to fold through up to 1 full cup of your favorite mix-ins, like chocolate chips, dried fruit, or chopped nuts.
+- Fold through up to 1 full cup of your favorite mix-ins, like chocolate chips, dried fruit, or chopped nuts.

-- To freeze: Place the balls in a ziplock bag and store them in the freezer for up to 6 months.
+- 6 months: Place the protein balls in a ziplock bag and store them in the freezer for up to 6 months.

 More healthy snack recipes to try

 Frequently Asked Questions

 If your protein powder contains casein in it (often found in protein blends), it can create a thicker mix.
 To compensate for this, add 1-2 tablespoons of water (or more as needed).

 Casein or brown rice protein powder is best and yields the best flavor.
 Whey protein can sometimes be difficult to work with, so use sparingly.